forgeservicelab/ansible-roles.drupal/README.md

 - `entity_api_version` - Version of additional Entity API module, defaults to 7.x-1.3
 - `token_version` - Version of additional Token module, defaults to 7.x-1.5
 - `role_delegation_version` - Version of additional Role Delegation module, defaults to 7.x-1.1
+- `primary` - Flag that indicates the target host in which to run tasks that only need to be executed in one node.
+This is expected to be an inventory variable within the host group.

 Dependencies
 ------------